 If you think that someone might know your Gmail password, or could easily guess it, you can change it.
 It might not be a bad idea to change your password once in a while anyway, just to keep a step ahead of anyone who might try to crack it.
-Hopefully, nobody would, but… it's a precaution worth keeping in mind.
+Hopefully, nobody would, but… it’s a precaution worth keeping in mind.
 At any rate, changing your account password in Gmail requires you to do the following:

 Go to www.gmail.com and log in.
 When you get to your main “Inbox” screen, click the settings button () in the top-right corner, and select Settings.